Tranquil-Flow/carnation-radio/steganography_cli/Step2_AudioEncryptWhistle/0_instructions.md

 whistle cli
 ===========

-This is a steganography tool for musical carrier waves; a quick hack @ ethBerlin4.
+This is a steganography tool for musical carrier waves; it will allow you to encrypt a message within a music file.
+Hiding it between under the soundwaves.

 build